dfinity/candid/spec/Candid.md

 * Simple Deserialisation: Deserialisation does not require (sub)type checks other than the type-directed traversal of the value blob.

-* Non-coercive Deserialisation: Deserialisation of a value is invariant across super- and sub-types.

 * Type Erasure: Deserialised values do not require carrying dynamic type information on the language side.
+In particular, service and function references can be represented without type information.

 * No covert channels: Serialisation never includes any fields in the value that the sender is not aware of.
 Specifically, when passing on a value to a third party that the sender previously received itself, then that will only contain fields that the sender intends to send out per its type.